The Propaganda Network of Tech Fascism

 Parallel media is a key component of the Network State, which features a variety of parallel institutions: institutions built by and for venture capitalists and the tech class outside of the mainstream and the nation-state.
 These parallel institutions are seen as a critical mechanism for tech fascists to establish sovereign power.

 Parallel institutions are described by Network State evangelist Balaji Srinivasan: "You can conceptualize many crypto protocols and tech companies as fixing individually failing Western institutions.
 For example, Ethereum and Solana are building parallel financial systems, Synthesis and Replit are providing parallel education, and Farcaster and Substack are developing parallel media ecosystems."
-Substack and Farcaster are both funded by Andreessen Horowitz.
+Substack and Farcaster -- a "decentralized" social network and crypto wallet -- are both funded by Andreessen Horowitz.
 The inaugural Network State conference featured five speakers on parallel media.

 Reactionary Roots of Parallel Media